victordepaula1701/victordepaula1701/README.md

 ### Hi there 👋

 I'm a journalist from Brazil, but living in Cork, Ireland.
-For more than six years I have been working with Content and Inbound Marketing, but in 2020 I started to learn programming languages to automate sobre activities in my work and  fall in love with the data world!
+For more than six years I have been working with Content and Inbound Marketing, but in 2020 I started to learn programming languages to automate some activities in my work and fall in love with the data world!

 I'm a really curious person that loves to learn new things and solve problems.
 And I am always looking for better ways to improve my daily routine and help me to do my best besides to be oriented to create things that could impact positively and help the others.